§ 4951 Short title; intent and purpose.

 § 4962 Highway capacity.

-The county government shall not approve any proposed change in the zoning classification for land (i.e., any "rezoning request") without first complying with the following procedures:
+The county government shall not approve any proposed change in the zoning classification for land (i.e., any "rezoning request") without first complying with either the procedures contained in paragraphs (1)a. through (1)d. of this section or the procedures contained in paragraphs (2)a. through (2)c. of this section:

-(1) As soon as possible, but in any event no later than June 30, 1988, the county government, through its designated planning agency, shall establish an agreement with the Delaware Department of Transportation (DelDOT) to provide a procedure for analysis by DelDOT of the effects on traffic of each rezoning application.
+(1)a.
+As soon as possible, but in any event no later than June 30, 1988, the county government, through its designated planning agency, shall establish an agreement with the Department of Transportation to provide a procedure for analysis by the Department of Transportation of the effects on traffic of each rezoning application.

-(2) Each such agreement shall be approved by a resolution or ordinance, consistent with county procedures, and shall establish traffic level of service suitable to the County and DelDOT.
+b.
+Each agreement under paragraph (1)a. of this section shall be approved by a resolution or ordinance, consistent with county procedures, and shall establish traffic level of service suitable to the County and the Department of Transportation.

-(4) The agreement shall provide for the review of traffic impacts according to nationally recognized traffic criteria and shall, at a minimum, consider the effects of existing traffic, projected traffic growth in areas surrounding a proposed zoning reclassification and the projected traffic generated by the proposed site development for which the zoning reclassification is sought.
+d.
+The agreement under paragraph (1)a. of this section shall provide for the review of traffic impacts according to nationally recognized traffic criteria and shall, at a minimum, consider the effects of existing traffic, projected traffic growth in areas surrounding a proposed zoning reclassification, and the projected traffic generated by the proposed site development for which the zoning reclassification is sought.